Tropical Storm Gonzalo sets a record as it churns toward the Caribbean

-(CNN)Tropical Depression Seven strengthened into Tropical Storm Gonzalo on Wednesday, according to the National Hurricane Center.
+(CNN)Tropical Depression Seven strengthened into Tropical Storm Gonzalo on Wednesday, according to the National Hurricane Center (NHC).

 The storm was around 1,250 miles east of the southern Windward Islands on Wednesday morning, packing winds of 45 mph and moving to the west-northwest at 12 mph.

-"Gonzalo (pronounced gohn-SAH-loh) is expected to strengthen some, although it will remain a tropical storm as it nears the Windward Islands this weekend," CNN meteorologist Monica Garrett said.
+Strengthening will continue in the next day as the storm is expected to become the season's first hurricane by Thursday, the NHC said.

+Strengthening will continue in the next day as the storm is expected to become the season's first hurricane by Thursday, the NHC said.

-The storm may fizzle after it moves over the islands, as many models are indicating, or it could continue to intensify into a hurricane by next week.
-It's still a little too early to tell exactly what it will do.
+The NHC is forecasting the storm will weaken slightly before moving over the Windward Islands.
+The storm may even fizzle after it moves over the islands, as many models are indicating, or it could continue to intensify into next week.
+It's still a little too early to tell exactly what it will do after it moves into the Caribbean.

 This is the earliest that a storm has received a name starting with the letter "G" since the United States began using a named-storm system in 1953.
 On average the 7th named storm in a season is on September 16.